Using Navisworks with Aconex

 - Click on Open Aconex Login Approver to get connected.

 - Select the Aconex Design Issues tab.

-- You should now be able to see Design Issues panel.
-This is the same panel that you’d use in Aconex.
+- Click on View and Edit Issues to open the View Issues panel.
+This is the same panel as the one you’d use in Aconex.
 Our example has been docked to the right of the viewer.
 You can maneuver and inspect clashes in the same way you use the Aconex viewer.

 Viewing design issues

-You can see issues and editable details from the Open Design Issues panel.
+You can see issues and their editable details from the Open Design Issues panel.
 Here you can:

 - Load a model viewpoint by selecting it.

 - Open a snapshot using the magnifying glass icon.

 - Open an issue’s Details panel and edit its contents.

 Opening a snapshot using the magnifying glass icon.